 - 1. That Duke's application for a Certificate of Public Convenience and Necessity to implement its proposed solar photovoltaic distributed generation program and to construct the associated generating facilities is hereby approved, subject to the conditions set forth herein below.
 This order shall constitute the certificate. - 2.
 That the generating facilities constructed pursuant to this order shall not exceed a total of 10 MW (DC) in capacity. - 3.
-That no more than the effective price per MWh submitted by the third-place bidder in response to Duke's solar RFP, as stated in Public Staff Smith Confidential Cross-Examination Exhibit 1, less Duke's avoided costs, may be recovered through the REPS and REPS EMF riders pursuant to G.S.
+That no more than a revenue requirement calculated to provide recovery equivalent to the effective price per MWh submitted by the third-place bidder in response to Duke's solar RFP, as stated in Public Staff Smith Confidential Cross-Examination Exhibit 1, less Duke's avoided costs, may be recovered through the REPS and REPS EMF riders pursuant to G.S.
 62-133.8(h)(1)(a).
 This restriction is without prejudice to Duke's right to apply for recovery of any remaining costs of the program pursuant to G.S.
+62-133.8(h)(1)(b), or as part of the base rates established pursuant to G.S.
 62-133.8(h)(1)(b). - 4.
-That the facilities certificated herein shall be constructed and operated in strict accordance with all applicable laws and regulations. - 5.
-That the issuance of this Order does not constitute approval of the final costs associated herewith for ratemaking purposes and this Order is without prejudice to the right of any party to take issue with the ratemaking treatment of the final costs in a future proceeding. - 6.
+That Duke shall account for the portion of the total cost of its project potentially eligible for recovery pursuant to G.S.
+62-133.8(h)(1) and the portion potentially eligible for recovery through G.S.
+62-133 in a pro rata manner, including the costs of tax normalization. - 5.4.
+That the facilities certificated herein shall be constructed and operated in strict accordance with all applicable laws and regulations. - 6.5.
+That the issuance of this Order does not constitute approval of the final costs associated herewith for ratemaking purposes and this Order is without prejudice to the right of any party to take issue with the ratemaking treatment of the final costs in a future proceeding. - 7.6.
 That Duke's proposed tariff designated as Smith Rebuttal Exhibit 1, and entitled "Solar Photovoltaic Distributed Generation Program (NC)," is approved.